bachya/regenmaschine/README.rst

 ----------------------

 There doesn't appear to be a limit on the number of times RainMachine™ will allow new access tokens to be generated.
-However,it may be desirable to use the same credentials long-term.
+However, it may be desirable to use the same credentials long term.
 Therefore, the :code:`auth` object can be dumped and saved:

 .. code-block:: python